 Butterfly and Pollinator Garden

-In the Spring of 2017, many of the carefully curated native plants will be moved to a "storage bed" to await later replanting near the new Museum in the Biological Science Building.
+Many of the carefully curated native plants were moved to a "storage bed" at County Farm Park.
+They await replanting near the new Museum in the Biological Science Building.

 What’s happening at the current Museum?

 Discover where we’ve come from and where we’re headed in this exhibit about our past and future.
 View fascinating historic images and plans for the new museum, and revisit past exhibit favorites retrieved from our archives.
 4th floor.